 2. Multiple account applications within a short period

-Last spring I applied for two different cards from Chase within a short period of time (if I recall correctly, it was within a 30 or 45 day window).
+Last year I applied for two different cards from Chase within a short period of time (if I recall correctly, it was within a 30 or 45 day window).
 And guess what?
 Only one hard pull from them showed up on my account.
 So I basically got a 2 for 1 special.

 Do you know of any other applications for credit cards with soft pulls for pre-qualifying?
 If so, share in the comments below!